-If you already have a banana plant (Musa acuminata or Musa balbisiana) growing in your yard, but have yet to see it produce any fruit, shore up some patience.
-Tropical plants that grow in U.S. Department of Agriculture plant hardiness zones 8 through 11, bananas typically produce their flowers about 10 to 15 months after first emerging from the ground -- though it can take longer if you don't properly care for the plants.
-The first three to four months of the plant's life will determine how much it produces, notes University of Florida's IFAS Extension.
-To give it the right care, pay special attention to fertilizer and water, as well as the growth habits of your banana tree.
+If you already have a banana tree (Musa acuminata) growing in your yard, but have yet to see it produce any fruit, be patient.
+As tropical plants that grow in U.S. Department of Agriculture plant hardiness zones 10 and 11, bananas typically produce their flowers about 10 to 15 months after first emerging from the ground, though it can take longer if you don't properly care for the plants.
+If you live outside the banana plant's limited frost-free hardiness range, don't expect a harvest of bananas; instead, grow this tropical plant as an ornamental in your landscape.

 Fertilize each young plant with 1/2 pound of 6-2-12 fertilizer every 60 days.
 When the flowers and the purple-colored bracts emerge, increase this in 1/2-pound increments until you're giving the plants 5 pounds of fertilizer throughout the flowering cycle.

 To check that the soil drains adequately, dig a post hole 2 feet deep in the area where your bananas are planted.
-Fill the hole with water and check how much had drained away after two hours.
-If the water is not gone, consider installing a drainage system, such as an underground pipe with holes, to carry away excess moisture.
+Fill the hole with water and check how much drains away after two hours.
+If the water isn't gone, consider installing a drainage system, such as an underground pipe with holes, to carry away excess moisture.

 Pruning for Good Growth

 Ideally, you'll have three plants growing in one area at a time, removing all others.
 Leave one alone and allow it to flower.
-Cut another one back to one-half of the largest one's size, and cut the third down short -- between 6 inches and 3 feet, depending on the size of the others.
+Cut another one back to one-half of the largest one's size, and cut the third down short, between 6 inches and 3 feet, depending on the size of the others.
 When the large one flowers and produces fruit, cut that one back to the ground, because it has finished producing fruit.
-Wipe your pruning tools with a cloth soaked in rubbing alcohol to prevent the spread of disease.
+Wipe the blades of your pruning tools with a cloth soaked in rubbing alcohol to prevent the spread of disease.

 Keep Weeds Away

 For the best success in flowering and fruiting, don't crowd your bananas.
 If your plants are small, they can be planted as close as 8 feet from other small banana plants, while large ones should be 12 feet from others.

 For yellow sigatoka disease, you might see pale green or brown spots on the plants leaves.
 For black sigatoka, you might see reddish-brown spots on the lower portions of the leaves.
 Both fungi will eventually entirely cover the leaves and kill them.
 If you see this problem, cut off all leaves infected with more than 50 percent of spots and completely remove them from the garden area to avoid spreading the disease.
-In general, careful fertilizer applications and good drainage are your best allies, and the University of Florida IFAS Extension states that fungicide is typically not necessary in home gardens.
+In general, careful fertilizer applications and good drainage are your best allies, and fungicide is typically not necessary in home gardens.